Julian-JN/Meme-Captioning/README.md

 ## Usage

      - Checkpoints:
+        The checkpoints provided use the EfficientNet-b5 encoder with Self-Attention module, and LSTM+Bahdanau attention decoder.
+        If you require checkpoints from other experiments, please send an email to request them (some changes in the code would be required to run them)
         Dowload checkpoints from here (same as dataset): https://drive.google.com/drive/folders/1yxOv_ZH9PZ5hunWNYo509ORrOToGW9XB?usp=drive_link
         Please place the downloaded directory in the main 'Meme-Captioning' folder.